BequestDeCendresStudios/LeOracleAnosGurasmitenos/README.md

 # Le Oracle De Anos Garasmitenos
-A proof of concept space shooter that allows the player to consult an oracle.
+A space shooter where women are enlisted for space wars rather than men.
+And captured enemy soldiers are guillotined.
+Here you can consult an oracle to gain details about battle strategies.